Choosing the right mix of asset classes

 * Up to £85,000 of your money is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or fixed income investments which are less secure.

 Fixed income securities, also known as bonds, potentially offer a more predictable income for investors when compared to riskier asset classes, such as equities, and could help to bring an important element of diversification to your investment portfolio.

 Investing in commercial property has the potential to generate income and capital growth as part of a balanced investment portfolio.

 M&G Property Portfolio

 Multi-asset funds typically invest across a range of assets, thereby offering investors a mix of equities, fixed income securities, property, cash and currencies in a single portfolio.

 M&G multi asset funds

-Convertibles are hybrid securities with features similar to both bonds and equities which can be used to diversify your portfolio.
+Convertibles are hybrid securities with some features similar to bonds and some to equities that could be used to diversify your portfolio.